tark-ignite/codegenie-2023/README.md

 The repository also contains [skeleton code](practice-problems/skeletons/) (in JAVA) to solve practice problems.
 Implement solution in the method marked with `//TODO: ` without changing the signature of the method.

-If you solve the practice problem statements and would like to share your solution with us, upload it to your personal github repository and share the link of the repo in [this discussion thread](https://github.com/tark-ignite/codegenie-2023/discussions/3).
+If you solve the practice problem statements and would like to share your solution with us, upload it to your personal github repository and share the link to the repo in [this discussion thread](https://github.com/tark-ignite/codegenie-2023/discussions/3).

 ----